Andrew M. Cuomo, Governor

 To demonstrate New York State residency, a Veteran or un-remarried surviving spouse of a Veteran must submit a copy (no original needed) of one authoritative document showing proof of residency in New York.

 Acceptable documents include: a New York State driver’s license or non-driver ID card; a voter registration notification card; a current utility bill (such as water, electricity, trash collection, cable TV, etc.) listing the applicant’s name and address; a proof of your current mortgage; a residential lease issued within one year of the current date; a property tax or school tax bill or receipt for the current year; an assisted-living facility or nursing home statement; a federal or New York State income tax W-2 form; a federal or New York State income tax or earning statement; or any other official document showing your current status as a New York State resident.

 If a Veteran met all the criteria for the Blind Annuity benefit, but never actually received the benefit during his or her lifetime, the un-remarried surviving spouse of that Veteran may still be eligible to receive the benefit.

-To apply, download and fill out a Blind Annuity Application, and mail the completed application to the Division of Veterans’ Affairs (address is listed on the application form):
+To apply, download and fill out a Blind Annuity Application (please be sure to include Veteran's military discharge paperwork), and mail the completed application to the Division of Veterans’ Affairs (address is listed on the application form):

 In addition, you must fill out and return to the same address the Report of Legal Blindness (available at this link: http://ocfs.ny.gov/main/Forms/CBVH/OCFS-4599%20Report%20of%20Legal%20Blindness-Request%20for%20information.html).